CoolNamesAllTaken/st-docker/README.md

-# pico-docker
+# st-docker

-Setup scripts for creating a docker container with the Raspberry Pi Pico SDK, the relevant ARM compiler, and the JLink debugger utility.
+Setup scripts for creating a docker image with the STM32CubeCLT (Command Line Tools package) and some other helpful utilities.

-A prebuilt image of this docker container is available on DockerHub at [coolnamesalltaken/pico-docker](https://hub.docker.com/repository/docker/coolnamesalltaken/pico-docker/general).
+A prebuilt image of this docker container is available on DockerHub at [coolnamesalltaken/st-docker](https://hub.docker.com/repository/docker/coolnamesalltaken/st-docker/general).

 # Getting Started